OpenMS

 cd <path_to_OpenMS_build>

-The CMAKE_PREFIX_PATH should hold the path to your Qt5 build directory (see example below).
-Note that it is NOT the main Qt5 directory, but the subfolder which is named after the toolchain it was build with (e.g. "5.6/msvc2015_64").
+The CMAKE_PREFIX_PATH should hold the path to your Qt6 build/binary directory where Qt6Config.cmake resides (see example below).
+Note that it is NOT the main Qt6 directory, but the subfolder which is named after the toolchain it was build with (e.g. CMAKE_PREFIX_PATH=C:\dev\qt6_2\6.7.3\msvc2019_64\lib\cmake\Qt6).

 The choice of <generator> depends on your system.
 Type cmake –help to see a list of available generators.